-Whether you're using the Chrome Browser on Windows, Mac, Android, or on the best Chromebook, there's a lot of ways to tweak the performance or try out upcoming features even without having to switch to software channels.
+Whether you're using the Chrome Browser on Windows, Mac, Android, or on the best Chromebook, there are a lot of ways to tweak the performance or try out upcoming features even without having to switch to software channels.
 Chrome Flags allow you to try out experimental features or disable certain features if you're encountering issues, and here's how to turn them on or off as you see fit.

 How to enable flags in Chrome